UMD: A Globally Connected University

 - Nominated students will then work with their EA advisor (listed above) and our partner universities to coordinate all aspects of the stay at the host university such as course registration, visas and arrival.

 Students have the option to take a variety of courses at Khalifa University in the areas of Chemistry, Physics, Math, Aerospace Engineering, Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, Industrial and Systems Engineering, Mechanical Engineering, Petroleum Engineering, and Petroleum Geosciences.
-Explore the KU website for specific course options.

 The language of instruction at KU is English.